chutoan99/interview/interview.md

 ### How do you process handle tasks?
-For the "Employee Record Management" feature, when receiving a task from the Business Analyst (BA):
+Example: for the "Employee Record Management" feature, when receiving a task from the Business Analyst (BA):

 Step 1: I will clarify the requirements outlined in the documentation and Figma designs to ensure nothing is missing.